-I am currently a producer at Hangar 13 bravely creating amazing games.
-In addition, I am continuously building up my solo indie game dev skills.
+I am currently a UXUI producer at Hangar 13 bravely creating amazing games.
+In addition, I am continuously building up my game dev skills with an emphasis on Unreal Engine 5 and system design.

 Knowledge and skills